Shopify/theme-scripts/packages/theme-product/README.md

 Theme product is a helper script related to Product informations.
 For instance, you can find the variant of a product by providing some criterias.

-### getVariant(product, value)
+### Product object

-Search through the product object and return a variant

-- `product`: Product JSON object.
+When using the following methods, make sure your product JSON object is valid.
 Usually it is the [`Product`](https://help.shopify.com/en/themes/liquid/objects/product) object generated from Liquid.
 Note: The JSON generated from Liquid is different from the conventional [`{{ json }}`](https://help.shopify.com/en/themes/liquid/filters/additional-filters#json) filter due to some properties not being exposed.

 ```json
 {